Applications for the 2023 WRoCAH AHRC Open Competition Studentships have now closed.

 Submission within the funded period

 The AHRC requires that all newly funded students submit their thesis within their funded period.
 Therefore you must plan to complete your thesis in the funded period from the very beginning.
-Please talk to your supervisor about how to scale the project to fit within this timeframe.
+Please talk to your supervisor about how to scale the project to fit within this timeframe and ensure you are both planning towards this deadline.